 Ditch “competitive salary,” add a pay range

 Today’s job seekers want to see specifics in job posts.
 They want to know what it’s actually like to work at your company.
 And it’s not just about pay.
-They also want to see specifics on healthcare, paid time off, retirement plans, stock options, and more.
+They also want to see specifics on job location, health care, paid time off, retirement plans, stock options, and any other benefits in job posts.
 (They even want to see your stance on diversity, equity, inclusion, and belonging.)

 But pay is a key first step.
 Going through the hiring process when the money isn’t right is a waste of time for both you and your applicants.
 It’s better to include a pay range in your job ads right upfront.
 After all, it’s what today’s job seekers – your customers – want.